telerik/fiddler-jam-docs/portal/portal-logs.md

 To debug and investigate in detail any reported issue, you can use the Fiddler Jam Portal tabs and inspectors.

-Each log contains a list of entries containing different recorded information such as HTTP and HTTPS sessions, console logs, screenshots, browser events, and so on.
+Each log contains a list of entries containing different recorded information such as HTTP and HTTPS sessions, console logs, screenshots, browser events, etc.

 The **Log** page in the Fiddler Jam Portal displays the **Storage Details** and **Captured Logs** primary tabs on the left, and **Screen Recording** and **Inspectors** primary tabs on the right.